Humaitá campaign: Capture of Humaitá

 In January 1868, the cannons of the Brazilian ships had caused serious damage to the chains that crossed the river in front of Humaitá.
 Two of the boats that held them were sunk, leaving the chain partially submerged.
 At the beginning of February, with a large rise in the river level, the chains were completely submerged.

 It was the opportunity that the Imperial Brazilian Navy had waited for almost two years with the squadron reinforced by three monitors that were small and fully armed being ideal for the type of maneuvers that Humaitá's position required.
 On February 19, after a heavy artillery exchange, some Brazilian ironclads were able to cross in front of the Humaitá fortress and three days later, two of them briefly bombarded Asunción, the city was then evacuated.

 The fortresses had been captured due to being evacuated by its defenders and López evacuating Humaitá Fortress through the Chaco, settling in San Fernando, a little north of the Tebicuary River.

 The Humaitá Fortress was defended by only 3,000 men.
-The Marquis of Caxias sent a division commanded by general Manuel Luís Osório to capture the fortress, but this attack was repelled on July 16 with more than a thousand Brazilain casualties against less than a hundred Paraguayans dead.
+The Marquis of Caxias sent a division commanded by general Manuel Luís Osório to capture the fortress, but this attack was repelled on July 16 with more than a thousand Brazilian casualties against less than a hundred Paraguayans dead.
 Two days later, the troops of the Argentine colonel Miguel Martínez de Hoz were ambushed in Acayuazá by the Paraguayans, who killed Martínez de Hoz and 64 of his men.

 On July 24, the Humaitá was evacuated by its defenders by canoe.
 However, only about a thousand men managed to reach Paraguayan territory as around 1,300 were taken prisoner on August 5, and the rest were killed by Brazilian naval artillery.

 The Humaitá campaign had lasted almost three years, since October 1865.